peckto/ldaf-example/README.md

 ![Example_3_2D](res/module1_example3.png)

-> :info: The 3D figure does also support the picker event.
+> :warning: The 3D figure does also support the picker event.

 #### Module_2